 At roughly 2:40 this afternoon, the first 54 mph gust rolled across M-59 and within twenty minutes our phones started ringing from Shelby Township, Sterling Heights, and the neighborhoods north of 23 Mile.
 If you are reading this tonight because water is coming through your ceiling, a shingle is flapping over your eave, or a limb just thumped onto your roof, this post is written for the next six hours of your life.

 Do not scroll past the timeline section.
-The decisions you make before midnight tonight will determine whether this is a $4,000 repair or a $40,000 gut and rebuild.
+The decisions you make before midnight tonight will shape how much secondary damage you end up with.
 We have been on roofs across Macomb County since the storm started, and the pattern we are seeing is specific and fixable if you move quickly.

 Timeline: What Happens in the First 6 Hours After Wind Lifts Your Shingles

-Hour 1 (the gust event itself): A 3-tab asphalt shingle is rated to resist uplift at roughly 60 mph when the thermal seal strip is intact and the roof is under ten years old.
-Tonight's gusts sat at 50 to 58 mph for close to four hours, which is below the failure point of a single gust but well above the fatigue threshold of the sealant bond.
+Hour 1 (the gust event itself): Asphalt shingles are wind-rated under ASTM D7158 or D3161.
+Older 3-tab products commonly carry a 60 mph Class D rating; architectural shingles typically carry higher ratings.
+Ratings assume an intact thermal seal and proper installation.
+Tonight's sustained gusts over 50 mph are below the failure point of a single extreme gust but can fatigue the sealant bond over time.
 The seal breaks silently.
 You hear nothing from inside the house.

 Hour 2: Wind-driven rain is now being forced horizontally under the lifted tab.
-Felt underlayment, if that is all you have, is saturating at roughly the rate of a garden hose trickle.
-Synthetic underlayment buys you an extra 30 to 45 minutes, not more.
+Felt underlayment, if that is all you have, begins to saturate quickly.
+Synthetic underlayment buys you some additional time but is not a permanent barrier.

 Hour 3: Water reaches the roof deck OSB and begins to wick along the grain.
 This is when the attic insulation starts to show dark spots if you shine a flashlight up from the access hatch.

 Hour 4: The first drip hits the top of the drywall ceiling below.
-Drywall paper absorbs water at around 0.5 ounces per square inch before sagging becomes visible.
+Drywall paper absorbs water until sagging becomes visible.

 Hour 5: A visible ceiling stain appears.
 Most homeowners notice it now.
 This is already 3 to 4 hours behind the actual failure.